 Stresses of everyday life

-Mood swings are often associated with Bipolar Disorder.
-In this case, the ups and downs can be so severe that usually some sort of medical treatment will be needed, whether it’s through medication or Cognitive behaviour therapy (CBT).
-But when you look at all the stress in your day-to-day life, it’s not surprising you may be experiencing highs and lows.
+When you look at all the stress in your day-to-day life, it’s not surprising you may be experiencing highs and lows.
 It’s normal to have fluctuations in mood from time to time; whether it’s juggling work and home life, feeling unmotivated, dealing with hormones, or stressful and upsetting situations.
+While the odd low/angry day is to be expected, if it’s happening more and more, you may want to look at what’s going on.

 Why am I feeling like this?